Do you shut down your computer and electronic gadgets when you are not using them?

 The other night I fell asleep while working and awoke to the room being illuminated like a Christmas tree and the sound of a message coming thru.
 (I had my speakers on high) I got over the initial shock and after catching my breath, and my pulse slowly going back to normal, I shut the dang thing off completely.
 I also forgot to add I swore like a sailor at the computer.
 It was definitely not G rated.

 The only time it becomes a real problem is if you shut them down incorrectly.
-Taking your vengeance and stress out by ripping the power cord out computer shoot 2while laughing like a maniac.
+Taking your vengeance and stress out by ripping the power cord out while laughing like a maniac.
 Well…then you have a problem.
 I have to admit there have been times I wanted to feel like King Kong and rip the cord out & toss the computer out the window, but then realized what would I have to gain by doing that?

 Think of it this way too.
 Even though computers have fans they heat up when they are turned on and heat is one of the enemies when it comes to computers.
 Hardware has mechanical parts that will fail eventually, so take that into consideration as well.